 Overview

-In this section we will discuss the importance of conducting evaluations of our skills as teachers or paraeducators.
-We will also discuss some of the issues surrounding evaluation.
+In this section we discuss the importance of conducting evaluations of our skills as teachers or paraeducators, as well as key issues surrounding evaluation.

-As educators we should view self-evaluation as a way to increase student success.
-The questions you will be able to answer by the end of this chapter are:
+As educators we should view self‑evaluation as a way to increase student success.
+By the end of this chapter you'll be able to answer:

-- What do we mean by evaluation for both student and for educators?
+- What do we mean by evaluation for both students and educators?

-- Why do we need continuous self-assessment as part of our personal professional development?
+- Why do we need continuous self‑assessment as part of our professional development?

 - What is the distinction between formative and summative evaluation?